Margaret E. Knight, Inventor (Boston Sunday Post, March 31, 1912, p. 4)

 www.encyclopedia.com/science/encyclopedias-almanacs-transcripts-and-maps/margaret-e-knight

-My ebooks available at amazon.com and barnesandnoble.com:
+My ebooks are available at amazon.com and barnesandnoble.com:

 Honoring 23 Black Women, Recognizing 23 Notable Mothers, Saluting 23 Faithful Suffragists